Documentation

 - Considering open-source projects that identify hosting IP addresses, such as github.com/client9/ipcat, github.com/Umkus/ip-index, or github.com/X4BNet/lists_vpn

-- The API leverages IP threat data from various public honeypots and a own honeypot server network.
+- The API leverages IP threat data from various public honeypots and its own honeypot server network.

 - A proprietary geolocation database was developed from scratch.